-The Minnesota Department of Health Refugee and International Health Program and its principal partners received funding from the Centers for Disease Control and Prevention in 2015 to establish the Center of Excellence, a Network for Training and Epidemiology in Refugee health.
+The Minnesota Department of Health Refugee and International Health Program and its principal partners received funding from the Centers for Disease Control and Prevention (CDC) in 2015 to establish the Center of Excellence, a network for training and epidemiology in refugee health.

-The Center of Excellence builds on existing infrastructure and its partners’ extensive experience to identify and monitor refugee health issues and needs, contribute to evidence-based policies and guidelines, and ultimately improve continuity of care and health outcomes for refugees.
+The Center builds on existing infrastructure and its partners’ extensive experience to identify and monitor newcomer health issues and needs, contribute to evidence-based policies and guidance, and ultimately improve continuity of care and health outcomes for newcomers.

-Working with clinicians, state refugee health coordinators and other stakeholders, the Center will promote communication among refugee health professionals and dissemination of best practices.
+Working with clinicians, state refugee health coordinators, and other stakeholders, the Center will promote communication among newcomer health professionals and disseminate of best practices.

 - Minnesota Department of Health

 - HealthPartners Research Institute and Center for International Health, Minnesota